jasper-th-wang/stormhacks2025/README.md

 + [Google Gemini](https://ai.google.dev/) - processes definitions and
 interpretations of words in context

+## What's next for Contextify
+**Multilingual Support**: Translate definitions into the user's native language, making Contextify accessible to learners at any proficiency level.

+**Flashcard Export**: Export lookup history as flashcards with original context for spaced repetition and deeper learning.

+**Visual Learning Mode**: Display images for visual vocabulary like colors (mahogany, cerulean) and textures (limewashed, burnished)—because some words are easier shown than explained.

 ## StormHacks 2025

 Contextify was created in 24 hours during StormHacks 2025.
 Our team was